mmuller88/mmblog/content/alps-unified-eng/index.md

 * automatic versioned releasing to [NPM](https://npmjs.com), [PyPi](https://pypi.com), [Maven](https://maven-central.com) and [Nuget](https://nuget.com) (for .NET).
 * Type support

 The GitHub project were created using [Projen](https://github.com/projen/projen).
-I will discuss what the ALPS Api and Projen is in more detail in the next sections.
+I will discuss what the ALPS Api and Projen is in more details in the next sections.

 # ALPS API
 ALPS is a specification for describing the context of a service.
 ALPS can be used as specification input to generate low abstracted specifications like OpenApi / Swagger, WSDL, RAML, WADL.